-We are recruiting people who received their first COVID-19 vaccination in December 2020 or January 2021.
+We are recruiting people who received their first COVID-19 vaccination in December 2020, January or February 2021 if your 2nd dose is a minimum of 70 days from when you would take part in the trial.
 Please register your interest if you would like to take part!
+Contents